-19.28 As explained earlier in this Report, section 23 of the Crimes Act 1900 (NSW) was amended to remove the requirements that the killing occur suddenly1326 and immediately after the provocation.
-At the same time the requirement of a loss of control at the time of the killing was retained as a safeguard against premeditated killings.
+19.28 As explained earlier in this Report, section 23 of the Crimes Act 1900 (NSW) was amended to remove the requirements that the killing occur suddenly and immediately after the provocation.
+At the same time the

 The planning may involve obtaining a weapon and choosing the moment to strike.